hpfast/webmapping_for_beginners_wiki/Introduction-Leaflet.md

 	/home/niene/Documents/MyFirstWebMap_Leaflet

-In these directories we save everything we make and download today.
+We'll save everything we make and download today in this directory.
 During this workshop it is referred to as `yourDirectory`.

 ### Let's start!
 :arrow_right: If you are not that comfortable with HTML, CSS and JavaScript yet, this **[[Making a web page ]]** tutorial will help you along!